 - 1/4 to 1/2 teaspoon crushed red pepper flakes

 - 1/4 cup sliced green onions

 - In a small bowl, combine the first five ingredients.
 Place pork in a large resealable plastic bag; add the marinade.
 Seal bag and turn to coat; refrigerate overnight.

 - Drain and discard marinade.
 Place pork on a rack coated with cooking spray in a shallow roasting pan.
-Bake, uncovered, at 425° for 30-35 minutes or until a meat thermometer reads 160°.
+Bake, uncovered, at 425° for 30-35 minutes or until a thermometer reads 160°.
 Cover with foil; let stand for 10 minutes before cutting into thin slices.

 - Place 5 qts. water in a soup kettle; bring to a boil.
 Add pasta; cook, uncovered, in boiling water for 10 minutes.
 Add snow peas; cook 1-2 minutes longer or until pasta and peas are tender; drain.

 - In a large nonstick skillet, whisk the broth, peanut butter, vinegar, oil, ginger, garlic, soy sauce and pepper flakes until blended.
 Bring to a boil.
 Reduce heat; simmer for 2-3 minutes.
 Add the pasta mixture and tomatoes; heat through.
 Arrange sliced pork over pasta mixture.
 Sprinkle with onions.
 Serve immediately.
 Yield: 6 servings.